honzukka/package-explorer/README.md

   * Faster, more secure user experience
   * Simpler system design

 * This leads us to the use of the **Single-Page Application (SPA)** paradigm where we don't even need to send page requests to the server (except for the initial one).
 This allows for cleaner code separation between different parts of the app.
+The Progressive Web App (PWA) paradigm could also be used to enable a fully offline mode, but it's better to keep things simple for now.

 * Package Explorer is written in **React/node.js** using the [Create React App](https://create-react-app.dev/) module.
 React and node.js are widely used, so they are well supported.
-Create React App is then very easy and fast to use on simple apps such as this one.
+Create React App is then very easy and fast to use on simple SPA apps such as this one.

-* **Bootstrap** is added on top to make things simple but pretty.
+* **Bootstrap** is added on top to make things pretty.

 ### :european_castle: Architecture